Who is this Guide for?

 Health and safety audits ensure compliance with government regulations and proper product handling to protect companies from lawsuits, claims, brand tarnishing events, and other costly disruptions.

-Health and safety audits are not limited to foodservice fields.
+These audits are not limited to foodservice fields.
 Pharmacies must ensure medication is properly stored, secured, and dispensed.
 Constructions sites need to monitor for proper equipment, signage, and barriers as work progresses to keep both workers and the public safe.

 Furniture retailers should keep cords, ladders to bunk beds, and décor secured appropriately.
 Distributors must monitor worker safety and ensure that delivery and warehouse personnel lift and move products correctly to avoid injury.